-Pesto is a cold basil sauce, ideal with fresh handmade pasta and unconventional yummy tapas!
-Plus, it was also Frank Sinatra’s favorite 😉
+My pesto cooking class, to discover all the secrets of the pesto recipe, the popular cold basil sauce, ideal with fresh handmade pasta and unconventional yummy tapas!
+Plus, it was also Frank Sinatra’s favourite 😉

 I can eat it every day without ever getting tired of it.
 I learned to prepare it the traditional way during a happy summer afternoon on my grandma’s balcony, overlooking Vernazza Main Street… sweet memory and cool knowledge.

 I love to share the original pesto recipe and cool advice to enjoy it with foreign friends fully, and I’ll be more than happy to share it with you too!

 Starting with this summer, I’m hosting a typical and yummy happy hour moment with quick Genoese pesto cooking classes three times per week, every Friday, Saturday, and Sunday, in the colourful garden of my lovely Oasi Hotel in Levanto (in case of bad weather, we can move into the veranda).